What is Force?

 Force is a push or pull.
 If you are pushing a box, you are certainly applying a force.
 If you are pulling a rope you are again applying a force.
 As a force is applied on a body, it results into an acceleration of the body.
 Now what is acceleration?

 Force causes Acceleration

 Acceleration is the rate of change of velocity.
 Say you are walking with a velocity of 2 meter/sec.
-Now you speed up little more and start to walk with a velocity of 3 meter/sec.
+Now you speed up little more by applying your muscle force and start to walk with a velocity of 3 meter/sec.

 So the change of velocity is = (3 – 2) meter/second= 1 meter/second

 And you took, say, 2 seconds to increase your velocity.

 So Acceleration = the rate of change of velocity = (Total change of velocity) / (time taken to change the velocity)